 - Powdered sugar.
 Even though optional, it makes the best melt in mouth cookies.
 I recommend to coat in powdered sugar twice.
 Once before baking and then after they have baked and cooled.

 - Don’t overcook.
 Take them out once they’ve set in the middle.
 You don’t want them to brown.
-The bake time is usually between 10 to 12 minutes.
+The bake time for this red velvet cookie recipe is between 10 to 12 minutes.

-- To store: These cookies will stay fresh in an airtight container at room temperature for about 3 or 4 days.
+- Store: Red velvet cake mix cookies with cream cheese will stay fresh in an airtight container at room temperature for about 3 or 4 days.

-- To freeze: Once the cookies have cooled, place on a cookie sheet and flash freeze until hard (about 30 minutes).
-Then transfer to a freezer container and freeze for up to 3 months.
-Let thaw on counter for about 2 hours prior to enjoying.
+- Freeze: Cool cookies completely then place on a cookie sheet and flash freeze until hard (about 30 minutes).
+Transfer to a freezer container and freeze for up to 3 months.
+Thaw on counter for about 2 hours prior to enjoying.
 Once thawed, I would recommend sprinkling with a fresh dusting of powdered sugar before serving.

 Looking for more easy cookie recipes?
-Try snickerdoodle cake mix cookies , chocolate crinkle cookies, or Rolo cookies for a few more favorites.
+Try this cream cheese cookies recipe, snickerdoodle cake mix cookies or Rolo cookies.

 Browse allHUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!